 Want to know more about us?

 Information literacy forms the basis for lifelong learning.
 It is common to all disciplines, to all learning environments, and to all levels of education.
 It enables learners to master content and extend their investigations, become more self-directed, and assume greater control over their own learning.
-An information literate individual is able to:

 The overall goal of the First Year Seminar Information Literacy sessions is to introduce students to fundamental library resources and services, and develop students' critical inquiry in the context of our culture of information.
 Students will need to form critical habits of mind in relation to information consumption, production, and dissemination and learn about the vast universe of academic and non-academic resources available to them in our library, other libraries, and elsewhere.